wiut-tutor2022/phd_predictive/README.md

 __The pipeline:__ Raw Financial Data is fed to the Graph Database which is additionally structured by the Financial Ontology and updated by the feedback loop from the Machine Learning Engine.
 The latter is used to update the weights of the nodes/relationships in the Graph DB.
 The Graph DB queries output Features that serve the basis for the machine learning-based prediction.
 The output of the latter is fed back to the Graph DB to update the weights.

-## Files List – Use Case 1 – Companys' Bunkruptcy Prediction (B-PCM model)
+## Files List – Use Case 1 – Companys' Bunkruptcy Prediction (BPCM model)

 * weights importance uc1.csv – CSV file with Random Forest Feature Importance Prediction Results.
 * BPCM NN v.2.0.py – Python Code of BPCM Neural Network.
+* BPCM NN testing.py – The Python Code which was made for Neural Network evaluation purposes.
 * Company A Fin Indicators.csv – CSV file with Company A data taken from FAME database.
 * Company A Fin Ratios.csv – CSV file with Company A data taken from FAME database.
 * cypher queries uc1.py – Python Code of Feature Selection in Neo4j.